-3.1.
-Regulatory Requirements
+3.1 Regulatory Requirements

-The Council is committed to working in accordance with "Performance Standards for social landlords", published by the Scottish Housing Regulator.
-Our performance in achieving these standards is assessed periodically during inspections by The Scottish Housing Regulator which publishes its findings.
+The Council is committed to working in accordance with the Scottish Social Housing Charter, published by the Scottish Housing Regulator.
+The Council's performance in achieving these standards is assessed annually by The Scottish Housing Regulator which publishes its findings.